Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 Readily available mid-project

-We originally found these while sourcing materials and reached out to Arauco to partner on an Instagram Reel, but this post isn’t sponsored.
+We originally found these at Home Depot while sourcing materials and reached out to Arauco to see if they’d be a partner.
+They ended up partnering on an Instagram Reel, but this post isn’t sponsored.

-Bottom line: this is a really solid, accessible product that worked beautifully for this application.
+Bottom line: this nickel gap shiplap is a really solid, accessible product and it worked beautifully for the Hill House.

 Where We Used Paneling